Piotr9403/Piotr9403/README.md

 - 👋 Hi, I’m @Piotr9403
 - 👀 I’m interested in ...testowanie oprogramowanie
-- 🌱 I’m currently learning ...na bootcmap
+- 🌱 I’m currently learning ...on Kodilla Bootcamp
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...